Delegate protests over Russia to upstage G20 meeting | Headlines

 Moscow confirmed on Tuesday Finance Minister Anton Siluanov would lead Russia's delegation at the talks despite repeated protestations by Western diplomats that they could not go ahead as usual during a war in which thousands of civilians have died in bombardments by Russian troops.
 "During and after the meeting we will be certain to send a strong message and we will not be alone in doing so," a German government source said, accusing Russia of starting a conflict that has also sent world food and energy prices spiraling.

 U.S. Treasury Secretary Janet Yellen plans to avoid G20 sessions joined by Russian officials on the sidelines of International Monetary Fund and World Bank meetings.
 But Yellen will attend an opening session on the Ukraine war regardless of Russian participation, a U.S. Treasury official said.
-British finance minister Rishi Sunak also will boycott some G20 sessions if Russian officials attend, a British government source told Reuters.
+British finance minister Rishi Sunak also will not attend certain G20 sessions, a British government source told Reuters.

 And a French finance ministry official meanwhile expected some ministers from Group of Seven nations to leave their seats when their Russian peer was due to speak.
 'UNRAVELING' RISK